chreekat/blatherings/haskell-imports.md

 2. Same whitespace rules (and reduction to whitespace-independent braces and semicolons) as other syntaxes
 3. `unqualified` line must come last
 4. The equivalent of `import Data.List as L` is possible, but unweildy
+5. Imports switch to qualified-by-default, since it is otherwise surprising that removing an 'as' stanza makes an import suddenly switch from qualified to unqualified.

 The equivalent stanzas in today's syntax would be